 - Finals Day Lunch and Tea

 We’re grateful to the following organisations who have provided grants to us for relaying our lawns, building our Equipment Store and various other items of equipment:

-We’re also grateful to all the members who’ve donated money to us over the years and especially to Hazel Moss-Davies who provided the funds to build our clubhouse in 1995.
+We’re also grateful to all the members who’ve donated money to us over the years and especially to the late Hazel Moss-Davies who funded the building of our clubhouse in 1995.